Science

 Implementation

 Science is one of our core subjects, which acts as a driver and the Science Long Term Plan follows the National Curriculum.
-Medium Term Plans are in place for the teaching of Science in line with elements of the Focus Education Challenge Curriculum, which has been adapted to ensure it is bespoke for our pupils.
+Medium Term Plans are in place for the teaching of Science, which have been written by the Subject Leader.
+Each Medium term Plan begins with a question to support pupils in developing their enquiry skills.
 Elements of working scientifically are identified on Medium Term Plans to ensure they are incorporated into lessons at an appropriate level.

-Science is taught each term in all year groups.
-Sessions vary in length for Key Stage 1 and Key Stage 2.
+Science is taught weekly across each year group.
 There are occasions throughout the school year when Science teaching in blocked (Science Week).
 During Science Week there is a whole school theme and staff ensure the knowledge and skills taught within this week are progressive and appropriately differentiated.
-There is also a Scientist Study Week, which is an opportunity for pupils to learn about a key Scientist, linked to their Science unit, and how they have impacted on everyday life.
+Children will be given opportunities to learn about key Scientists, linked to their Science unit, and how they have impacted on everyday life.

-Scientific vocabulary will be a focus in all science lessons and pupils will develop this over time, completing activities to share new language and what it means.
+Scientific vocabulary is a focus in all science lessons and pupils will develop this over time, completing activities to share new language and what it means.
 There will also be opportunities for pupils to have visits and/or visitors linked to their Science Curriculum.

 Assessment will take place across lessons, at the end of each unit and across the school year.
 Pupils will be expected to be able to recall key sticky knowledge both within the teaching sequence and after the unit has been covered.
 Pupils will also complete activities to identify what they now know that they didn’t know previously.